What is Cross-Site Request Forgery?

 </form>

-How it ranks in Top 10 Web Attacks
+How it Ranks in Top 10 Web Attacks

-CSRF is not a really well known type of attack, but it was always quite high in the OWASP ranking.
-In the 2013 ranking it was placed at further position #8 and it seem that more and more developers remember to protect against it.
+In the 2013 ranking, it was placed at further position #8 and it seems that more and more developers remember to protect against it.
 It was once ignored by the web development and security communities, but now it has changed.

-Recent CSRF attack and damages
+Recent CSRF attacks and damages

 Limitations of the attack

-CSRF attack is easy to prepare, but it’s not universal at all.
-Attacker has to prepare special script/form for a given attack.
+The attacker has to prepare a special script/form for a given attack.
 He has to know how is the website designed to make a proper request and, above all, he has to lure his victim to his malicious website.
-If malicious code uses JavaScript it can be also harmless due to no-script like plugins.
+If malicious code uses JavaScript it can be also harmless due to no-script-like plugins.

 Jscrambler